Find your inner strength through self-compassion

 Learn to guide others in self-compassion

-Learn the essentials of becoming a mindful self-compassion teacher from our experienced senior teachers.
-Gain the skills to guide meditations, exercises, and teachings with confidence and support others on their journey.
+Learn the essentials of becoming a mindful self-compassion teacher from our senior teachers.
+Gain the skills to guide meditations, exercises, and teachings with confidence and support others on their adventure.

 Advance your practice or teachings